Lmx154/hackathon2024/README.md

 We welcome contributions to **CreditRise**.
 If you’d like to help improve the app or fix bugs, please fork the repository, create a new branch, and submit a pull request.

 ## **License**
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## **Contact**
-For questions, feedback, or support, please contact [your-email@example.com].
+For questions, feedback, or support, please contact.